112-Year-Old Veteran: “Man Will Kill You, But God Will Keep You Alive”

 Our armed forces veterans leave their family and many times everything that they own to risk their life for their country.
 It’s one of the most selfless things men and women do everyday.
 Now, the oldest living veteran in the United States is being honored for that duty.

-On Friday, Richard Overton, who turned 111 in May 2017, was honored at the healing garden at the VA Austin Outpatient Clinic in southeast Austin when it was officially named in Overton’s honor.
+Richard Overton, who turned 112 in May 2018, was honored at the healing garden at the VA Austin Outpatient Clinic in southeast Austin when it was officially named in Overton’s honor.
 The World War II veteran served faithfully in the US Army Air Force.

 Overton says the event is a proud moment for himself as well as the community.
 “It makes me feel proud of myself, not only me, but makes y’all proud.
 I’m glad you all take your time out to take up this much time with me,” said Overton.

 The love for the veteran didn’t stop at a garden.
 The Austin City Council approved a resolution to give the street where Overton lives in east Austin, Hamilton Avenue, the honorary name of “Richard Overton Avenue.”
 Overton built his home on Hamilton in 1945.

 If you remember, Overton had a caretaker with him, but when his caretaker started experience aging issues of her own, his family feared he would need to move to an assisted living facility.

 That would be a “death sentence,” according to his third cousin, Volma Overton Jr because that house is what he lives for and what he loves.

 Richard was in need of 24-hour home care that the Department of Veterans Affairs didn’t provide.
 So his family started a GoFundMe campaign late last month to cover the cost of in-home care, which is being provided by Senior Helpers.